KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 ### Create, serialize, clone and kill Cell objects
 SC handles the creation of `base` and `pool` Cells internally, as required.

 Dev-users can **create** new `layer` Cell objects using the `canvas.buildCell({key: value, ...})` function.
-While `layer` Cells can, in theory, be moved between Canvas artefacts, Repo-devs currently work on the assumtion that layers will be created for a specific canvas display and will not be transferred or shared between displays.
+While `layer` Cells can, in theory, be moved between Canvas artefacts, Repo-devs currently work on the assumption that layers will be created for a specific canvas display and will not be transferred or shared between displays.

 Cell objects cannot, at this time, be **serialized** or **cloned**.
 Repo-devs need to address serialization work at some point.